SundarbansWebOps/Frontend/README.md

 ## Getting Started

 ### Step 1: Sign In
-Sign in with your official student email ending with '@ds.study.iitm.ac.in'.
+Sign in with your official student gmail account ending with 'iitm.ac.in'.

 ### Step 2: Explore Your Group
 Click on your profile name to find your group number, along with the group leaders' contact information and the WhatsApp group invite link for your group.